CSE3320/Docker_VM/README.md

 # Docker_VM
 Docker Virtual Machine for CSE 3320 development

-Contents of this Repository:
+##Contents of this Repository:

-Code - A shared directory for your code
+-Code - A shared directory for your code
-Dockerfile - Configuration file for this directory.
+-Dockerfile - Configuration file for this directory.

 # Installing the VM
 ## Installing Docker